dynac-source/DYNAC-download/README.md

 **REQUIRED SOFTWARE FOR DYNAC**
 DYNAC needs to be compiled with gfortran, which is available from the [gfortran web site](http://gcc.gnu.org/wiki/GFortranBinaries).
 DYNAC has been successfully tested with gfortran/gcc 14.2.0 and older.
 GNU Plot (ZIP format) for WINDOWS can be obtained from the [gnuplot web site](http://sourceforge.net/projects/gnuplot/).
 Using the same link you can find a GNU Plot download for the MAC (download not always required for LINUX, as gnuplot is standard with some flavors of LINUX).
-On the MAC, it is suggested to install gnuplot with the wxt terminal (e.g. brew install gnuplot --with-wxmac --with-cairo), as it is considerably faster than the aqua terminal.
+On the MAC, it is suggested to install gnuplot with the wxt terminal (e.g. brew install gnuplot --with-wxmac --with-cairo), as it is considerably faster than the aqua terminal and the X11 terminal (as it is used by DGUI).

 DYNAC has been succesfully tested on LINUX (Mint 22.0 and older, Red Hat 4.4.7-17), MAC (Sequioa, Catalina, Mojave and some older) and WINDOWS (11 and older).